Practical algorithms for Hierarchical overlap graphs: Experimental Evaluation

 \subsection{Datasets}

 The algorithms' performance primarily depends on the parameters $n$ and $k$.
-However, on further exploration, the relative size of underlying ACT, EHOG and HOG generated were also seemingly significant.
-The algorithms were evaluated on the following datasets: \begin{enumerate} \item \textbf{Real data.} We used the complete EST datasets (over alphabets \{\textit{A, G, C, T}\}) of \href{}{Citrus clementina}\footnote{http://www.citrusgenomedb.org/}, {Citrus sinensis}\footnote{http://www.citrusgenomedb.org/}, {Citrus trifoliata2}\footnote{http://www.citrusgenomedb.org/} and {C. elegans}\footnote{http://www.uni-ulm.de/in/theo/research/seqana} removing some low-quality reads (containing other characters).
-These datasets were previously used for the evaluation of APSP algorithms~\cite{HajRachid2015,DBLP:journals/tcs/LimP17}.
-We additionally considered larger datasets on the genome assemblies of bacterial organisms\footnote{http://ccb.jhu.edu/gage\_b/datasets/index.html}, which was previously used for evaluation of genome assemblers~\cite{DBLP:journals/bioinformatics/MagocPCLSPTS13}.
-See \Cref{tab:realDatasets} for a brief description of the datasets.
-As described later, the performance of the algorithm additionally depends on the sizes of $\cal A, \cal E$, and $\cal H$, which are presented to give a complete picture. \item \textbf{Random data.} Given the dependence of the algorithms on the parameters $n$ and $k$, we consider random datasets generated using two different approaches.
-We first fixed the value of $n=10^7$ and generated different datasets randomly for increasing values of $k$.
-We then fixed the value of $k=10^5$, and generated different data sets randomly for increasing values of $n$.
-Thus, the datasets allow us to evaluate the performance of the algorithms with respect to each parameter, keeping the other as \textit{constant}. \end{enumerate}
+However, on further exploration, the relative size of underlying ACT, EHOG, and HOG generated were also seemingly significant.
+The algorithms were evaluated on the following datasets: \begin{enumerate} \item \textbf{Real data.} We used the complete EST datasets\footnote{\url{http://www.citrusgenomedb.org/} and \url{http://www.uni-ulm.de/in/theo/research/seqana}} (over alphabet \{\textit{A, G, C, T}\}) of {Citrus clementina}, {Citrus sinensis}, {Citrus trifoliata2} and {C. elegans} removing some low-quality reads (containing other characters), which were previously used for the evaluation of APSP algorithms~\cite{HajRachid2015,DBLP:journals/tcs/LimP17}.
+We additionally considered larger datasets on the genome assemblies of bacterial organisms\footnote{\url{http://ccb.jhu.edu/gage\_b/datasets/index.html}}, which were previously used for evaluation of genome assemblers~\cite{DBLP:journals/bioinformatics/MagocPCLSPTS13}.
+See \Cref{tab:realDatasets} for a brief description of the datasets, which also shows the sizes of $\cal A, \cal E$, and $\cal H$, which also affect the performance of the algorithms (described later). \item \textbf{Random data.} Given the dependence of the algorithms on the parameters $n$ and $k$, we consider random datasets generated using two different approaches, namely, (a) for a fixed value of $n=10^7$ and increasing values of $k$, and (b) for a fixed value of $k=10^5$, and increasing values of $n$.
+This allows us to evaluate the performance of the algorithms for each parameter, keeping the other as \textit{constant}.

+\item \textbf{Random Simulated Reads.} We consider a random string over $\{A,C,T,G\}$ of size $10^6$, and a set of its random substrings (reads) having $c\times$ coverage, having total length of reads $n=c\times 10^6$.
+For any coverage $c$, $n$ is constant, and $k$ is inversely proportional to the length of reads, which is varied for evaluation. \end{enumerate}